The Eric And Wendy Schmidt Fund For Strategic Innovation

 Recent Major Grant Recipients (2023)

-• Convergent Research Inc: $15.8M (focused research organizations)
+• Convergent Research Inc: $15.8M (focused research organisations)

 • Schmidt Special Competitive Studies Project: $15.1M (AI competitiveness)